-People have reacted to the appearance each of these diseases with fear and dread.
+People have reacted to the appearance of each of these diseases with fear and dread.
 A major outbreak of plague today would spark a similar reaction.
 But unlike many of today's newsmakers, plague comes from an old bacterium rather than a new virus.
 Researchers believe that Yersinia pestis diverged from the less-lethal Yersinia pseudotuberculosis about 20,000 years ago [source: Huang].
 Some believe that plague lived in rats before humans existed.
 Descriptions of a disease resembling plague also appear in ancient texts, including the Christian Bible.

-On top of being old, plague is virulent, or highly infective.
+On top of being old, plague is virulent or highly infective.
 It generally gets the credit for three major pandemics, or massively widespread epidemics:

 - The Third Pandemic started in Canton and Hong Kong during the late 1800s.
 Ships carried the illness to five continents.
 Thirteen million people died in India alone [source: WHO].

 An infamous epidemic, the Great Plague of London, took place during the 16th century.
 The Great Plague killed up to a fifth of London's population, but the disease did not spread around the world.
 In other words, it didn't escalate from an epidemic to a pandemic.